deepanshs/mrsimulator/docs/introduction/getting_started.rst

 We end this example by using the `matplotlib <https://matplotlib.org/stable/>`_ Python library to plot the simulated dataset.

-Below is the code used to generate an image of the simulated spectrum:
+Below is the code used to generate an image and a pdf file of the simulated spectrum:

 .. _fig1-getting-started:
 .. skip: next